 If you are stuck because of pain of your partner’s sexual past, or perhaps feel trapped by your own past, here are some important things to really consider before you take the next step relationally:

 1. Our sexual past is a symptom of who we were, and is not necessarily a reflection of who we are.
 When I am counseling young couples, this is where I always start no matter the issue.
 Though a person’s past may add a lot to the dynamics of who they become, the most important factor to consider is who is standing before you today?
 I have seen countless young people pass up potentially solid relationships because of the fact that they could not get over the idea of marrying a “non-virgin”.
 On the opposite spectrum, I have seen entire relationships founded on the basis of mutual sexual purity, when there were so many other major dysfunctions in the relationship that were overlooked and simply dimmed in comparison to the spotlight of “purity”.
 This is where I believe that our tendency to get hung up on the details can be really devastating.
+And have you considered a sex doll?
+They are an amazing option as the modern sex dolls are so realistic and have so many advanced features, so see this great guide to sex dolls for a full rundown.

 Beyond the scope of sexual past, one must consider who a person is in their present.
 We serve a God of grace and mercy, a God who uproots us from our old selfish life and plants us into the soil of holiness and righteousness.
 For those who are in a true relationship with Jesus, sexual past can no longer be the defining point of their lives.
 They are now defined by their relationship with Jesus Christ, a relationship that should be overflowing from every part of their current being- growing them, sanctifying them, maturing them, and equipping them to be the person that God has called them to be.
 Look for that Spirit filled relationship in every single part of your partner’s life and allow that to be the source of decision making when it comes to laying the foundations for a dating relationship.
 Purity is a condition of the heart, of the mind, and of the spirit more than a simple title of one’s physical attributes.
 What kind of a lifestyle is your partner living out here and now?

 2. Our inability to forgive our partner’s sexual past (or our own) may be a sign of a heart issue that has nothing to do with sexuality.
 I once heard it said that someone who cannot forgive themselves for their past is not struggling with the sin of guilt, but with the sin of pride.
 Pride is the voice that tells us that what has been done is too great of a sin to be covered by God’s grace.
 As though our sins were more powerful than the blood that He shed.
 Pride is also at the root of a heart who cannot forgive another for the sins committed against them.
+Adding sex toys is also a wonderful idea as they can bring a huge amount of fun to your sexual activities so have a good look through all of the sex toys available to find the right ones.

 If you find yourself stuck on your partner’s sexual past you must ask yourself if you have really accepted and understood God’s grace in your own life.
 Like the story of the unforgiving servant, in the book of Matthew chapter 18, who had an enormous debt wiped out yet still could not manage to forgive the debt of his own servant.
 Though your past may look different than the past of your partner, God’s grace has covered you both.
 If you cannot learn to love your partner by covering them in grace, than purity of body has taken priority over purity of heart.
 If I remember correctly, Jesus always looks at the heart (John 8:1-11).